davekinkead/thesis/outline.md

 ## Introduction

-This is an argument about democratic authority.
-About why and whether we have reasons to act as directed by democratic governments.
+This is an argument about authority; more specifically though, it's an argument about democratic authority and how what we typically think are justifications of democratic authority are in actual fact rationalisations of political authority.
+That's because accounts of democratic authority, all of them, fail to adequately justify the authority of the state.
+What is left are mere rationalisation; attempts to make the coercive power of the state more palatable to those it coerces.

 I'm going to defend the thesis that if political authority requires justification, then democracy cannot justify political authority.

-And I'm going to do this by showing that existential paradoxes of democratic theory - paradoxes relating to the who, what, and how of democratic activity - undermine even the most minimal accounts of political justification.
+And I'm going to do this by showing how the existential paradoxes of democratic theory - paradoxes relating to the who, what, and how of democratic activity - undermine even the most minimal accounts of political justification.

 My conclusion will be that democratic states, at least as we know them, can never justify their claims to authority but can only rationalise them.